jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 automation likely contributed to this acceleration, as the next section of this report shows.
 See Figure 13.

-**Figure 13.** *A bar chart showing the time to identify and contain a breach by how the breach was identified, measured in days.
-The chart shows the time for MTTI and MTTC for security teams and tools, disclosure from the attacker, and benign third party.*
+![Image of Figure 13.
+Measured in days Time to identify and contain a breach by how the breach was identified]

 ## Security AI and automation
 AI and automation are transforming the world of cybersecurity.